 An access-control model should not be chosen by whichever acronym sounds more modern, but by how roles, resources, context, and relationships actually work in the product.

-The chapter compares ACL, RBAC, ABAC, and ReBAC as different ways to make access decisions and shows how each one changes policy expressiveness, explainability, operational cost, and long-term system growth.
+The chapter compares ACL, RBAC, ABAC, and ReBAC as different ways to make access decisions and shows how each approach changes policy expressiveness, explainability, operating cost, and long-term system growth.

 For design reviews, it is strong material for discussing access policy as part of the domain model rather than as a technical add-on that can be swapped out later without consequences.